pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 ## Postgresql at [Neon](https://neon.tech) with [Prisma](https://prisma.io) v.5 (serverless-compatible)

 This branch contains a Next.js 13 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a PostgreSQL database set up at [Neon](https://neon.tech).
 The database is connected via [Prisma](https://prisma.io) v.5, which is serverless-compatible.
 OAuth authentication is also set up for GitHub and Google.
 The set up contains email verification and password reset functionality, both set up with [Resend](https://resend.com) and [React Email](https://react.email/).
-The project is written in TypeScript, styled with [Tailwind CSS](https://tailwindcss.com) and [ShadCn](https://shadcn.com).

 #### TODO: